By Scott Hook

 Same protocol.
 Different outcomes?
 But Why?

 You see, as much as I believe you are one of God’s fabulous creations, you are also not made on a conveyor belt in a factory from a general template.
-Your body isn’t just a machine that runs on macros and calories; it’s a complex system that reacts to what you feed it, based on your biology, brain, genealogy, and environment.
+Your body isn’t just a machine that runs on macros and calories; it’s a complex system that reacts to what you feed it, based on your biology, brain, genealogy, and, very importantly to note, environment.

-I’ve spent the last few years avoiding this topic while simultaneously delving deeper into it, because I’ve always sought better answers.
-Not just for myself as a CrossFit athlete and coach, but for the members who walk through our doors every day.
+I’ve spent the last few years avoiding this topic of nutrition while simultaneously delving deeper into it than most would realise, because many people are also exploring it now; however, the time has come to provide better answers.
+Not just for myself as a CrossFit athlete and coach, but for the members who walk through our doors every day and the people who read these blogs.

 What I’ve learnt and I now believe is worth discussing is as follows…

-• Your lifestyle genuinely matters.
-If you’ve got a demanding job, poor sleep, three kids under ten, and you train at 5am, you’re going to need a different plan than someone who trains at 6 pm and sleeps eight hours a night.
+- Your lifestyle genuinely matters.
+If you’ve got a demanding job, poor sleep, three kids under ten, and you train early or late, you’re going to need a different plan than someone else with a completely different lifestyle and life factors.

-• Your preferences count.
-You won’t stick to a diet long-term if you hate every meal.
+- Your preferences count.
+It does!
+You won’t stick to a diet long-term if you hate every meal you eat.
 Behavioural adherence matters more than the “perfect” meal plan.

-One of the most fascinating concepts I encountered in my studies was Charles Poliquin’s work on neurotyping.
+I believe one of the most fascinating concepts I have encountered over the years in my studies is Charles Poliquin’s work on neurotyping.
 He believed that your dominant neurotransmitter (such as dopamine, serotonin, acetylcholine, or GABA) could influence how you trained, recovered, and even what kind of diet you required.

-His neurotyping system wasn’t perfect, but he was heading somewhere that deserved more exploration.
+His neurotyping system wasn’t perfect, and I have a lot more research to do on the matter, but I believe this idea was heading somewhere that deserved more exploration.
 If Charles were still alive today, I have no doubt he’d be working with neuroscientists, gut specialists, and geneticists to build the most individualised protocols we’ve ever seen.
 I think he was ahead of his time.

 So What Do You Do With This???